HW 1 is made of many Bit problems, some small and some large.

 Type-1 before/after:

 Now the main challenge — write code in do_checkerboard() to solve the whole thing.
 Bit begins in the upper left corner facing down, and ends in the lower left corner facing down.
+Use the same structure as the fill() example: in the loop, move into a row and then solve it.
+First get the function to solve all the rows except leaving the very first row blank.
+Once that's working, think about adding a little code to solve the first row.

 You have earned a moment of satisfaction when it finally works.

 Below is the link to turn in your code to "Paperless", the system where the section leaders review and grade your code.
 The Experimental server is storing your code each time you click the Run button, as you can tell if you close a tab and then re-open it.
 Use the page linked below to review and send your from the experimental server to paperless.
-Your code needs to have passed the Run All case, getting the big checkmark, and the code should be cleaned to follow proper PEP8 Python coding style as explained here: Python Style 1
+Your code needs to have passed the Run All case, getting the big checkmark, and the code should be cleaned to follow proper PEP8 Python coding style as explained here: Python Style Basics

 And you're done - welcome to Python coding!